-These standards define the knowledge and skills students should be learning in K-12 skills students should be learning in K-12 public and charter schools.
+These standards define the knowledge and skills students should be learning in K-12 public and charter schools.
 Minnesota prioritizes high-quality education, and statewide assessments gives educators and leaders an opportunity to evaluate student and school success.

 Minnesota Comprehensive Assessments (MCA) and Minnesota Test of Academic Skills (MTAS)